srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 On top of this, reception staff have a few administrative tasks to do for new team and volunteer arrivals/departures.

 At the start of the competition day, there should be 3 reception staffers covering the entrance.
-Ushers will be posted by the stairs on level 3, and by the entrance to the level 3 cafe; they are there to direct teams to their pits.
+Ushers will be posted by the stairs on level 3, and by the level 3 helpdesk; they are there to direct teams to their pits.
 Once the initial influx of people is complete, reception will reduce to one staffer and ushers will no longer be required.

 ## For All Arrivals